J-Juliano/SciFiUI/README.md

 ```

 # What I am most proud of in the assignment
-Even though the user interface is very basic and simplistic, I have grasped a decent understanding of how java and processing works
+Even though the user interface is very basic and simplistic, I have grasped a decent understanding of how java and processing works.
+I'm not as proud of the assignment as I would like since I feel I should had put more work into it that it deserves.

+However, the thing that I am proud is that I got a grasp of how java and processing works and have a decent understanding of its capabilites.
+The project was quite enjoyable especially that we had the option to base it off something that we have some interesting of.

 # Images

-(images/UI.png)
+![An image] (images/UI.png)

 # Youtube